pingcap/blog/2017-06-27-refactor-builtin.md

 ---
+title: Refactoring the Built-in Functions in TiDB
+author: ['Huaiyu XU']
-date: 2017-06-27T00:00:00Z
+date: 2017-06-27
-excerpt: In order to accelerate expression evaluation, we recently refactored its framework.
+summary: In order to accelerate expression evaluation, we recently refactored its framework.
 This tutorial will show you how to use the new computational framework to rewrite or add a built-in function in TiDB.
-title: Refactoring the Built-in Functions in TiDB
+tags: ['TiDB', 'functions']
 ---

 <span id="top"> </span>